Ralnoc/events-logger/README.md

 # Factorio Event Logger

+This mod is a fork of [royvandongen Factorio-Event-Logger-Mod](https://github.com/royvandongen/Factorio-Event-Logger-Mod) which does not appear to be getting updated.

-This mod provides an extensive event logging system for Factorio that generates formatted event logs based on the [Events API](https://lua-api.factorio.com/latest/events.html), enabling server administrators and players to track critical game events.
-The logged data is written to `script-output/ext/awflogging.out`.
+It provides an event logging system for Factorio that generates formatted event logs based on events documented in the
+[Events API](https://lua-api.factorio.com/latest/events.html), enabling server administrators and players to track game events.

 ## Features